schof/schof.github.io/_posts/2017-03-27-comstock-agrees-russia-is-an-enemy.md

 image: comstock-closes-the-door.png
 ---

-Barbara Comstock is hard to find these days, but the Dump Comstock team spotted her visiting a company in Reston, VA (not in her district by the way).
-No word on what she was doing there, but the company's PAC donated $1,000 to her campaign last year, so maybe she was coming to say "thank you".
-In fact, **[sixty percent](https://www.opensecrets.org/politicians/geog.php?cycle=2016&cid=N00036023&type=I) of her contributions come from outside her district**.
+Barbara Comstock is hard to find these days but the Dump Comstock team spotted her visiting a company in Reston, VA (not in her district by the way).
+No word on what she was doing there, but the company's PAC donated $1,000 to her campaign last year so maybe she was coming to say "thank you".
+Not a huge surprise really since **[sixty percent](https://www.opensecrets.org/politicians/geog.php?cycle=2016&cid=N00036023&type=I) of her contributions come from outside her district**.

-Since Comstock doesn't have a public schedule, she was a little surprised to see a constituent in the lobby.
-Things started out well enough, with Comstock even agreeing to shake her hand.
+Since Comstock doesn't have a public schedule she was a little surprised to see a constituent of hers in the lobby.
+Things started out well enough with Comstock even agreeing to shake her hand.

 ![Comstock shaking hands with a constituent](/images/news/comstock-shakes-hands.png)

-Everything was great until it became clear that the constituent also wanted to ask some questions.
-That's when Comstock moved to top speed to get clear.
-Fortunately, she was able to ask a few questions including:
+Everything was great until it was clear that the constituent also wanted to ask her questions.
+That's when she moved top speed to get clear of her.
+Fortunately she was able to ask a few questions including:

 > "Can I just ask you though, do you believe Russia is an enemy of the United States?"